-Trees provide the perfect back drop to a building, but be aware that overhanging branches can restrict light, particularly as the foliage becomes more dense in spring and summer.
+Trees provide the perfect backdrop to a building but be aware that overhanging branches can restrict light, particularly as the foliage becomes denser in spring and summer.
 Some careful pruning should keep things in check and avoid overhanging branches touching the timber walls, which could lead to rot.

 Once you’ve decided on the position of your new garden building, it’s time to work out the size you need.

-This is obviously a question of budget, and significantly influenced by what you’ll be using the building for.
+This is obviously a question of budget and is significantly influenced by what you’ll be using the building for.
 But you’ll also be looking at what size is likely to work best in the location you’ve chosen for the building.